Creating a space where we can all join together to help spark the next stage of our communal journey

 As Jews, we are rediscovering our roots in intentional community.
 From our ancient nomadic wandering through the desert, to the shtetls of Eastern Europe, to today’s short term young adult programs like Adamah and Avodah, intentional community has been a core part of the Jewish experience.
 For the past several years, Hazon, Isabella Freedman, and the Pearlstone Center, with generous support from UJA-Federation of New York, have been thinking together about what it means to live in and create Jewish intentional communities, and have fostered thought leadership in the field through the annual Jewish Intentional Communities Conference.

-- To join the conversation on the Jewish Intentional Communities Listserve, email email@example.com.
+To join the conversation on the Jewish Intentional Communities Listserv, email email@example.com.

 One can easily argue that we are more connected with each other now than ever before.
 We can text with friends living abroad; we can trade goods with strangers across the country; we can read blog posts by people we will never meet who live lives we will never witness in person.